Psyshadow/HCIclone/README.md

 ### Ideation Process
 The goal of the exercise session from **10/10/2019** was to hold a brainstorming session to collect ideas and various solution possibilities for the task at hand.
 These were then categorized into groups of subtasks, for example:
-- Platform Selection
+- Platform selection
-- Onboarding Experience and Content Structure
+- Onboarding experience and content structure
-- Progress and Reward Tracking
+- Progress and reward tracking
-- Content Type (e.g. Videos vs Text, etc.)
+- Content type (e.g. videos vs. text)

 The complete list of possible feature and structure ideas can be found [here](https://docs.google.com/document/d/1_WuViY7FWu7IQ8LbECBP9XhBpRHZoaEtJjYyjS29tew/edit?usp=sharing) and in the image below.